About the Review Board

 Who We Are

-• review how a health profession college’s inquiry committee disposed of a complaint against a registrant
+• review how a health profession college’s registrar disposed of a complaint against a respondent,

 Our Values